gabrielefalace/django_part1/README.md

-# django_part1
+# Storefront (Django Tutorial - part 1)
-Django Tutorial - Part 1
+Some coding with Django